Higher Tate traces of Chow motives: Introduction

 \subsection{Notation}

-Our main reference for the basics of Chow groups with coefficients $\Ch_{\ast} (\cdot)$ and Chow motives is \cite{EKM}.
-The base field is denoted by $F$.
-Varieties over $F$, that is separated scheme of finite type over $\Spec F$, are always assumed to be smooth and projective.
-We denote by $\M_F(\Lambda)$ the category of Chow motives with coefficients in a commutative ring $\Lambda$.
-Except in a few places where we consider motives with coefficients in $\mz$, we will assume that $\Lambda$ is a finite local ring with residue field of characteristic $p>0$.
-In particular, $\Lambda$ is connected.
+Let $F$ be a field and $\Lambda$ a commutative ring.
+Varieties over $F$, that is separated schemes of finite type over $\Spec F$, are always assumed to be smooth and projective.
+We denote by $\M_F(\Lambda)$ the category of Chow motives with coefficients in $\Lambda$, and use the notation $M(X)$ for the motive of a smooth complete scheme over $F$.
+Except in a few places where we consider motives with coefficients in $\mz$, we work with $\mz/p\mz$ coefficients for some prime number $p$, and we let $\Ch_{\ast} (\cdot):=\CH_{\ast}(\cdot)\otimes_{\mathbb{Z}}\mz/p\mz$ be the corresponding Chow groups.
+Our main reference for the basics of Chow groups and Chow motives is \cite{EKM}.